The Fiery Angel (opera)

 The Fiery Angel (Огненный ангел), Op.
 37, is an opera by Russian composer Sergei Prokofiev.
-The opera was composed between 1919 - 1927.
-It was premiered posthumously in 1955 in Venice, in Italian language.
+The opera was composed between 1919 and 1927.
+It was premiered posthumously in 1955 in Venice, in Italian.
 The work was not presented to Russian audiences until the 1990s, most notably by the Mariinsky Theatre, after the dissolution of the Soviet Union.

 Bryusov’s novel

 Prokofiev's The Fiery Angel is based on a novel of the same name by Valery Bryusov.
 Prokofiev was more intrigued by the “orgies” (here, indulgence of passion) presented in the novel rather than the story ideas.
 The novel was inspired by Bryusov’s own experiences with Nina Petrovskaya, and was considered one of the beginnings of the Russian Symbolist movement known as Vesy, or “The Scales”.
 Petrovskaya was the mistress of Andrey Bely.
 In their time together, Petrovskaya also came to know Bryusov in 1904, which sparked concerns for Bely.
 There was an anticipated brawl on a remote road in Moscow, but a mutual friend of Bryusov and Bely prevented the fight.
-Petrovskaya, Bely,and Bryusov inspired Prokofiev’s characters in his opera, making the novel the prime source of inspiration for the work.
+Petrovskaya, Bely, and Bryusov inspired Prokofiev’s characters in his opera, making the novel the prime source of inspiration for the work.
 The novel was also the basis for the libretto of Prokofiev’s opera, which the composer himself wrote with the help of Demchinsky.